 After we had been speaking for around a year, he shared that he was planning to go on holiday for the first time in several years following the loss of his wife.
 Fortunately, everything went smoothly — a train journey with several changes, beautiful weather, and a seaside hotel with kind and attentive staff.
 When he returned, he was full of stories and eager to share every detail.
 I was really pleased he could enjoy the experience and loved hearing all about it.

-During the time we have spoken together, I also went through a serious health issue and at one point, he would ask about how I was feeling before I even had the chance to ask about him.
+During the time we have spoken together, I also went through a serious health issue and at one point, he would ask how I was feeling before I even had the chance to ask about him.

 Over time, we have become good friends, even though we have never met and may never meet in person.
-We both listen, share, and support each other, and it is something we both very much value and enjoy.'
+We both listen, share, and support each other, and it is something we both very much value and enjoy.

 Become a Befriending Volunteer Today